Announcing our $8M fundraise to bring AI to wholesale. Read our manifesto

 • Limited customization options for tailoring workflows and the interface.

-• Reporting tools are essential, but they lack advanced analytics capabilities.
+• Reporting tools are present, but they lack advanced analytics depth compared to enterprise-grade CRM platforms.

 • Best suited for small-to-medium organizations; may not scale well for larger businesses.